Battle of Noveleta

-The Battle of Noveleta was a major battle during the Philippine revolution and was one of the first engagements of the revolution in Cavite.
+The Battle of Noveleta known as Battle of Calero Bridge was a major battle during the Philippine revolution and was one of the first engagements of the revolution in Cavite.
 In the latter part of the revolution, Noveleta played a key role for the Magdalo and Magdiwang factions.
 From its capture by the Magdiwang at the start of the revolution, various battles were fought and won by Filipino rebels in Cavite.
 Noveleta became the seat of the Magdiwang faction of the Katipunan.